munafsheikh/SQL-Sanitize/README.md

 Please refer to: [Production Deployment](docs/ProductionDeployment.txt) for more information about how I would deploy this to production.

+Please refer to :[Performance Enhancements](docs/EnhancePerformance.txt) for how performance can be increased.

+Please refer to: [Additional Enhancements](docs/AdditionalEnhancements.txt) for any other enhancements I think would be nice to add.

 <img width="1473" height="667" alt="image" src="https://github.com/user-attachments/assets/725eb6b3-40da-4d6c-a8a0-9a5736756f7b" />

 ---